North Platte River

 Itinerary:

 Directions to Two Moon Campground: Drive I-25 north through Cheyenne, Chugwater, Wheatland, and exit at Glendo, Exit 111.
 (Chugwater has a great ice cream shop on the far east side of town.
 Take the 1st Chugwater exit and take a right.
 Go to the end of the road to the “T” and take a left.
 The shop and parking lot are immediately on your left).
 Allow about 3 hours travel time from Fort Collins (Downtown) to Glendo, Wyoming.
 In Glendo, follow the signs to Glendo State Park.
 You'll be going south on the Glendo Park Road.
-See the map that follows.
+See the map that follows below.
 The Glendo Park Road is on the southeast corner of town.
 If you end up leaving town on 319, go back.

 7:30 am, the day of the float.
-Meet at the campground and drive to the put in.
+Drive to the put in.
 To get to the put in, leave the Two Moon Campground and turn left.
 Head northeast and turn right on the Power Plant and Wetlands Road.
-(Don't miss the turn off to the Power plant or you will end up at the wrong place and no one will be there) Follow this down hill where you will turn a sharp left in front of the power plant.
-Take the next right and cross over the river.
-Follow the one-way sign along the water.
-Do not stop at the first pullout.
-Continue on another 1/8 mile to the next pullout where you will see a nice easy slope to an eddy.
-Unload boats quickly.
-(If you can't look up and see the Power Plant, you are at the wrong place.)
-One person per vehicle will drive their vehicle to the take out.
-The others will stay by the boats.
-Make sure you have as a minimum: canoe, paddles, PFDs, water, hat, rain suit or rain poncho, jacket, lunch, and sunscreen.
-(Optional items: dry bag with change of clothes in case you decide to play in the haystacks or go swimming).
+(Don't miss the turn off to the Power plant or you will end up at the wrong place and no one will be there) Follow this road down the hill where you will turn a sharp left in front of the power plant.
+Take the next right.
+In 2023 the causeway across the old river bed was closed to traffic and is still closed in 2024.
+We launch into the reeds by going over the guardrail.
+The guardrail is somewhat sharp so lift your boats over the guardrail.
+Park in the small parking lot before the causeway.

 The shuttle takes a long time and there isn't much shade for those waiting by the boats.
 It would be nice to set up a canopy or have umbrellas.
 Definitely apply sunscreen.
 You may want to plan games for children to keep them busy during the wait.
 The other option is for most people to stay in the shade at the camp and then take them to the boats when the shuttle drivers return.
 At least one person needs to stay with the boats and equipment.